 Japan’s 3 Best Somen Noodle Brands

-On the other hand, Somen (素麺) is a traditional Japanese noodle surprisingly with over one thousand years of history.
-It is a very thin white noodle made of wheat flour.
+On the other hand, Somen (素麺) is a traditional noodle that’s been around for over one thousand years.
+It is a thin white noodle also made from wheat flour.

-Somen is usually sold in dried form so needs to be boiled prior to eating.
-After boiled, the noodles are cooled down with iced water or running water and then washed by hand in order to remove sliminess on the surface.
+Somen usually comes in dried form.
+The noodles are first boiled and then cooled down with iced or running water and washed by hand to remove sliminess on the surface.

-We usually eat the chilled Somen noodles dipping in a cold glass cup of Mentsuyu broth.
+We usually eat the prepared noodles, dipping them in a cup of cold Mentsuyu broth.

-It is said that the origin of Ibonoito dates back to about 600 years ago, and this Somen is produced around the cities, Tatsuno, Shisou, and Himeji, located in the middle basin of the Ibo river in Hyogo Prefecture.
+This Somen is a specialty around Tatsuno, Shisou, and Himeji Cities, located in the middle basin of the Ibo river in Hyogo Prefecture.

-Ibonoito Somen are fine noodles featuring a smooth and pleasantly chewy texture and making the most of the original flavor of wheat.
+Ibonoito Somen is a thin noodle featuring a smooth and pleasantly chewy texture, making the most of the original flavor of wheat.

 Miwa Somen (三輪素麺)

-Miwa Somen (三輪素麵) is a brand of Somen noodle produced in the Miwa region around the city of Sakurai, Nara Prefecture, and known as a specialty of the region.
+Next, Miwa Somen (三輪素麵) is a Somen noodle with the oldest age (about 1300 years old), produced in the Miwa region around Sakurai City, Nara Prefecture.

-Miwa Somen is annually made only for a limited time during the winter season from November to March.
+It is annually made only for a limited time during the winter season, from November to March.

-The Somen has a distinctive chewy texture and hardly breaks into pieces while being boiled.
-From these characteristics, this Somen is suitable for being served hot.
+The noodle has a distinctive texture and hardly breaks into pieces while being boiled.
+From these characteristics, this one is suitable for being served hot.

 Shodoshima Somen (小豆島そうめん)

-Shodoshima Somen (小豆島そうめん) is a hand-stretched Somen noodle produced on Shodo-Shima Island in Kagawa Prefecture.
+Shodoshima Somen (小豆島そうめん) is a hand-stretched Somen from Shodo-Shima Island in Kagawa Prefecture.

-The most striking feature of this Somen is that sesame oil is used when the Somen noodles are stretched by hand.
+The most striking feature of this Somen is that it uses sesame oil in the making process.